whataboutpets/minimal-mistakes/_posts/rabbits/2016-02-14-what-do-rabbits-eat.md

 Broccoli is an excellent source of vitamin C and K. It also contains moderate amounts of several B vitamins and the [dietary mineral manganese](https://en.wikipedia.org/wiki/Broccoli#Nutrition){:target="_blank"}.
 Because the **flower and stalk parts are higher in starch and sugars** we recommend only offering them in **lesser amounts** to your rabbit.

 Although the leaves are perfectly edible for us humans, broccoli is typically sold with only the flower and stalk parts of the plant.
-For bunnies, however, **the leaves are actually the best parts** as they are not that high in starch or sugars compared to the rest of the plant.
-So a good tip would be to **try and find a place that sells the whole plant** so you can also offer your rabbit those broccoli leaves in moderate amounts.
+For bunnies, however, **the leaves are actually better** as they are not that high in starch or sugars compared to the rest of the plant.
+If you find a place that sells the whole plant you can also offer your rabbit those broccoli leaves in moderate amounts.

 When doing our research we found a number of [references](http://www.rabbit.org/journal/3-5/calcium.html){:target="_blank"} that mention **higher amounts of calcium in broccoli leaves** which could lead to [urinary/bladder problems](http://ontariorabbits.org/health/stones-and-sludge){:target="_blank"}.
 However, **calcium is an essential part of your rabbit's diet**.
 It is necessary for strong bones and teeth, so it should not be completely eliminated from your rabbit's diet.

 Given the fact that the amount of **calcium in broccoli leaves is still relatively moderate**, in most cases, there will be no reason for concern.
-However, if you are in doubt about your rabbit's calcium intake, our advice is to keep an eye on your rabbit's urine/fecal output and watch their behavior for signs of pain.
-If you notice something unusual consult with your veterinarian.
+However, **if you are in doubt about your rabbit's calcium intake**, our advice is to keep an eye on your rabbit's urine/fecal output and watch their behavior for signs of pain.
+If you notice something unusual **consult with your veterinarian**.

 Broccoli belongs to the [genus Brassica](https://en.wikipedia.org/wiki/Brassica){:target="_blank"} which is commonly reputed to increase flatulence with human beings.
 A rabbit's gastrointestinal tract, however, is not the same as a human's and because of this, we **can not automatically assume that broccoli is a "gassy" vegetable**.
 It is actually more likely that the higher amounts of starch and sugar in broccoli would cause gas in a rabbit as they change the pH of their digestive system.

-As broccoli is higher in starch and sugars compared to leafy greens, offer your rabbit 2 or 3 florets and a bit of the stalk.
-Give them a good rinse before serving.
+As broccoli is higher in starch and sugars compared to leafy greens, limit your rabbit to 2 or 3 florets and give them a good rinse before serving.

 _So yes, rabbits can have broccoli, just not too much._